wacncontent/CustomizeTool/output/articles/sql-database/sql-database-manage-logins.md

 <properties
-   pageTitle="Managing databases and logins in Azure SQL Database | Microsoft Azure" description="How you can use the server-level principal and other accounts to manage logins and databases in SQL Database." services="sql-database" documentationCenter=""
+   pageTitle="Managing databases and logins in Azure SQL Database | Windows Azure" description="How you can use the server-level principal and other accounts to manage logins and databases in SQL Database." services="sql-database" documentationCenter=""